Gajesh2007/weekend-activity/README.md

 - Track commits and PRs made during weekends (Saturday and Sunday)
 - Generate a Monday morning summary of weekend activities
+- AI-powered summaries of commits and PRs with impact assessment
 - Send notifications to Slack with contributor shoutouts
 - Support for monitoring multiple GitHub repositories
 - Simple time zone handling (initially using UTC)